lu0/sddm-chili/README.md

 ### Acknowledgments

+Forked from MarianArlt/sddm-chili.
 Original code is taken from KDE plasmas breeze theme.
 In specific the breeze SDDM login theme written by [David Edmundson](davidedmundson@kde.org).
-I have rewritten a lot of the logic and layout though to make it work with just SDDM.

-### Send me a coffee

-In the past years I have spent quite some hours on open source projects.
-If you are the type of person who digs attention to detail, know how much work is involved in it and/or simply likes to support makers with a coffee or a beer I would greatly appreciate your donation on my [PayPayl](https://www.paypal.me/marianarlt) account.